TeamJM/journeymap-docs/README.md

 ## Installing

 To run the documentation locally, you will need to first install MkDocs and Material for MkDocs.
-You can do this by running the following commands:
+You can do this by running the following command:

-- `pip install mkdocs`
-- `pip install mkdocs-material`
-- `pip install mkdocs-glightbox`
-- `pip install mike`
+- `pip install -r requirements.txt`

 These commands will install MkDocs and Material for MkDocs.